Working with new Content Builder Projects

 This is the default (recommended) layout for a Content Builder project, but you can customize its use how you wish:

-- There is single "entry point" (command line launch point) contained in the
+- There is a single "entry point" (command line launch point) contained in the

 Assetsfolder to host your content, but your content can be in any location you need it to be, simply update the parameters used to run the console application to point to the source directory and folder for your content.